Skip to main content

 Resolve the session & release

-Karta resolves the session (creating one if needed), confirms it belongs to your org, and pins the turn to the project’s currently active release.
+Karta resolves the session (creating one if needed), resolves the durable karta it belongs to, confirms both are inside your organization boundary, and pins new sessions to the agent’s currently active release.

 4